MrMLynch/PirateOcean/README.md

 ### Project Status ###

 Currenly Pirate-qt is *under developement*.
-Use it at your own risk - do not use for mining or merchant applications, also we don't recommend now to use it with your main wallet.
+Use it at your own risk - do not use for mining or merchant applications, also we don't recommend using it with your main wallet.
 Before use you can copy your main wallet.dat in a secure place or use `-datadir` command-line key to select other data folder for use with Pirate-qt.

 Features:

 - Native QT wallet written in C/C++ and Rust (librustzcash library).
 - Receiving and sending coins.
-- Extended coin control features, selecting "Inputs..."
-(UTXOs) when sending coins.
 - **Sapling support**.